prebid/Prebid.js/modules/schain.md

 The schain module will validate the schain object passed using pbjs.setConfig API.
 If the schain object is valid then it will be passed on to bidders/adapters in ```validBidRequests[].schain``` You may refer pubmaticBidAdapter implementaion for the same.

+## Validation modes
+- ```strict```: It is the default validation mode.
+In this mode, schain object will not be passed to adapters if it is invalid.
+Errors are thrown for invalid schain object.
+- ```relaxed```: In this mode, errors are thrown for an invalid schain object but the invalid schain object is still passed to adapters.
+- ```off```: In this mode, no validations are performed and schain object is passed as is to adapters.